How to Insert Date in Excel?

 Inserting a valid date in excel should always be stored as a number.
 We can verify this condition by using ISNUMBER().

 Let us take the date in two different formats, as shown above.
-As we know that inserting a valid date in excel should always be stored in the format of the number, so we need to verify the same.
+Inserting a valid date in Excel should always be stored in the number format, so we need to verify the same.

-As we check for the number using ISNUMBER(), the date which is stored in the form of the number and a valid date will be “TRUE” or else “FALSE.”
+As we check for the number using the ISNUMBER(), function, the date which is stored in the form of the number and a valid date will be “TRUE” or else “FALSE.”

 In our example above :